mahtabsohail/alphashell/README.md

-# alphashell — A Custom Unix Shell in C
+# Alphashell — A Custom Unix Shell in C

 A lightweight Unix-like shell written in C, built to explore process management, command parsing, and directory navigation using core Linux